ietf-ippm/meeting-materials/ietf112-virtual/minutes.md

 #### draft-song-ippm-postcard-based-telemetry

-Tommy: ??? we should discuss on the list
+Tommy: Can we reconcile this more with IOAM methods?
+We should discuss on the list

 #### draft-elkins-ippm-encrypted-pdmv2